 Social Work (MA)

-Welcome to the MA in Social Work at Cardiff University, based in Cardiff School of Social Sciences, where social work education and research have a long history.
-Since September 2005, following major reform of social work education, the University has offered education and training for the new professional award of Master's degree in Social Work.
-On successful completion, students will be entitled to use the protected title of ‘social worker’.
+The MA in Social Work at Cardiff University embraces an interdisciplinary approach that encompasses the social sciences, including sociology, psychology and social policy and is based in the School of Social Sciences.
+Social work education and research have a long history at Cardiff.
+Following major reform of social work education, the University now offers education and training for the professional award of master’s degree in social work.
+On successful completion of this award, students will be entitled to use the protected title of ‘social worker’.

 - Excellent staff/student relationships

 - Excellent partnerships with social care providers